This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A nerve disorder, such as multiple sclerosis

-What signs and symptoms are related to dizziness?
+What signs and symptoms may happen with dizziness?

 - A feeling that your surroundings are moving even though you are standing still